The Latest Car Finance News & Advice

 Not automatically, but if your financial difficulties are linked to health issues, job loss, bereavement, or life changes, you may meet the criteria.
 If you’re a vulnerable customer, you may be entitled to extra support from your lender.
 Learn more about our support for vulnerable customers.

-Yes, a default on your credit report can make getting a mortgage more difficult.
+Yes, a default affects your ability to get mortgages.
 Mainstream lenders may decline your application, especially if the default is recent or large.
 However, some specialist mortgage lenders will consider applications if the default is older or has been repaid.

 If you're struggling and want to end your agreement, you may still have the option of voluntary termination (VT) or voluntary surrender (VS), depending on your finance type and how much you've repaid.
 These options can affect your credit differently.
 Read our guide to VT vs VS here.